hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/8-Update.md

 If new parameters were added into the project, you will be asked to provide values for them.

-You may check if the upgrade was successful by trying a simple command, for example:

-	$ php bin/console vendor:process "7 days ago"

 ### 5. Update the database

 Finally, go in the project directory: